bmann/bmcgarden/_notes/Vancouver Startup Week.md

   - event
   - startup
 ---
-I organized the first version of this in 2014, called Startup Week Vancouver.
+I organized the first version of this in 2014, called Startup Week Vancouver at the time.

 Other people stepped up in following years, including founding the Vancouver Startup Society as a non-profit association to run it.
 ## 2024